Growing words in the free group on two generators: Minimal words

-Note that the Type II automorphism $(\{y,\overline{y}\},x)$ with $x \notin \{y,\overline{y}\}$ is an inner automorphism on $F_2$, since it conjugates $x$ by $y$ and also (trivially) conjugates $y$ by $y$, and $x, y$ generate $F_2$.
-Consequently, automorphisms of this form do not change the length of a word, and thus by Whitehead's Theorem it suffices to consider one-letter automorphisms when determining the minimality of a word in $F_2$.
-This allows us to prove the following, a special case of a theorem of Rapaport \cite[Theorem~7]{Rapaport}.
+Note that the Type II automorphism $(\{y,\overline{y}\},x)$ with $x \notin \{y,\overline{y}\}$ is an inner automorphism on $F_2$, since it conjugates $x$ by $y$ and also (trivially) conjugates $y$ by $y$.
+Consequently, automorphisms of this form do not decrease the length of any word in $C_2$.
+The Type II automorphism $(\{\},x)$ is the identity map and thus does not change the length of a word in $C_2$.
+Therefore by Whitehead's theorem it suffices to consider one-letter automorphisms when determining the minimality of a word in $C_2$.
+This allows us to prove the following, a special case of a theorem of Rapaport~\cite[Theorem~7]{Rapaport}.
+A related result was given by Khan~\cite[Corollary 2.21]{Khan}.